Cut a hole in glass

 OK so you have scored your circle, opened the cut on both sides and you may have noticed that your circle has not fallen out -hopefully you’re reading this at home and not on the side of a very tall building in Dubai!
 The next step is to get the glass out of the hole, there are lots of ways to do this, outlined below is the way I prefer.

 Step 6: Grab your normal glass cutter and score two half circles inside the circle making sure to start and finish your score inside the circle, it should look a bit like a basket ball.

 Score two lines like a basketball

 Step 7: Next you want to open these cuts on both sides, after you open these cuts make two more score marks, making a kind of curved square in the middle of the glass, then you need to open these cuts as well.

 Step 8: The next thing you need to do is, with your glass cutter, score a cross hatch pattern in the middle of the square (diagonal lines that cross each other) then you need to flip the glass over and with a small hammer or a screw driver start opening the crosshatched area, do this by tapping, once most of the cuts are open start tapping continuously in the same spot, it’s a good idea to wear safety glasses while doing this.

 Step 9: Keep tapping until you start to see a hole and then further until the whole square is broken out.

 Keep tapping until you see a hole

-Step 10: If it hasn’t already happened you should just need a little tap and all the glass in the circle should fall out and voila grab the diamond and run, or maybe install your cat door – whatever floats your boat!
+Step 10: If it hasn’t already happened you should just need a little tap and all the glass in the circle should fall out and voila!
+Insert the USB in the big rack of servers and let Benji know you’re online or maybe just install your cat door – whatever floats your boat!

 If you have any questions, feel free to leave a comment below and I’ll get back to you.
 As with all things in life it can take a bit of practice to learn how to cut a hole in glass, so either practice on a spare piece or simply order it pre-cut to your requirements.